Alcohol laws of Wisconsin: History

 When Wisconsin became a state, settlers from the eastern United States (known as Yankees) took issue with the consumption of alcohol by German immigrants on Sunday, as well as the prevalence of alcoholism.
 The Wisconsin legislature passed a law in 1849 that made liquor sellers liable for the costs incurred by local governments in supporting alcoholics.
 Ten years later, the state prohibited liquor sales on Sundays.

 In 1872, alcohol regulation reached new heights in the state with the passage of the Graham Law.
 This legislation prohibited drunkenness and the sale of alcohol to minors, and required all liquor sellers to post a $2,000 bond (more than $30,000 in 2007 U.S. dollars).
 German-Americans fought the new law in the courts and at the ballot box.
 Although they lost challenges in the courts, they were able to elect a legislature friendlier to alcohol consumption.
 In 1874, the new lawmakers passed less restrictive laws that lowered the bond to $500, allowed Sunday liquor sales, and created certain safe havens for liquor sellers to escape liability for alcoholics.

 Alcohol consumption was banned in Wisconsin during Prohibition (1920-1933).
 But even before Prohibition ended, Wisconsin created work-arounds.
 In 1926, voters approved a referendum allowing the manufacture of beer, if not its consumption.
 The state repealed its law enforcing Prohibition in 1929.
 Wisconsin Senator John J. Blaine sponsored the Act that later became the Twenty-first Amendment to the United States Constitution, ending Prohibition.
 The state was the second to ratify the amendment on April 25, 1933.

+In December 2023, Act 73, one of the largest reforms of Wisconsin alcohol laws was enacted.
+The law broadened the ability of breweries and wineries to sell products they did not produce in their taprooms, regulated event venues, and established the Department of Alcoholic Beverages under the Wisconsin Department of Revenue.